 The FDA also received reports of 32 suspected allergic reactions associated with consuming peanut-containing cumin.
 And at least one expert strongly suspects the contamination was no accident – that peanut was intentionally added to the cumin.
 What’s less certain in this mysterious saga: Exactly who did it, and why they did it.

-The story of the peanut-tainted cumin begins, not in the United States, but in Turkey, the Mediterranean country that straddles Eastern Europe and western Asia, and has been famed for centuries for its exotic spice trade.
+The story of the peanut-tainted cumin begins, not in the United States, but in Turkey.
+The Mediterranean country straddles Eastern Europe and western Asia, and for centuries has been famed for its exotic spice trade.